dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 CNN = Convolutional Neural Network

-RNN = Recurrent Neural Network
+RNN = Recurrent Neural Network (not to be confused with Recursive Neural Networks)

 FNN = Feedforward Neural Network